 Materials & Technologies

-As we already mentioned, almost all of the materials used by this company are recycled and sourced in ethical ways.
-However, this doesn’t mean that the fabrics found in their products aren’t of the highest quality – they absolutely are.
+As we already mentioned, almost all of the materials used by this company are recycled and sourced ethically.
+However, this doesn’t mean that the fabrics found in their products aren’t of the highest quality – they are.
 This is often reflected in the price tag that accompanies them.

-Similar to competitors such as North Face or Arc Teryx, Patagonia is a brand that uses the Gore-Tex membrane in a lot of its garments.
-However, they have also managed to develop their own proprietary water-repellent technology – H₂No.
+Similar to competitors such as North Face or Arc Teryx, Patagonia is a brand that uses the Gore-Tex membrane in many of its garments.
+However, they have also developed their proprietary water-repellent technology – H₂No.
 This fully-waterproof fabric comes in several different versions, depending on the layer construction.

 The DWR treatment used in many Patagonia-made products is also worth mentioning.
 Its full name is the Deluge DWR coating and it’s well-known for its impressive longevity.
 As such, it doesn’t require as many reapplications as DWR treatments utilized by other brands.